Greg Lansky

-Greg Lansky (born December 12, 1982) is a French artist, entrepreneur and investor based in the United States.
+Greg Lansky (born December 12, 1982) is a French artist, entrepreneur, and investor based in the United States.
 He has directed and produced a number of adult films he describes as art.
-Lansky was a founder of Vixen Media Group in 2014, one of the largest companies in the adult entertainment business, and was its chief executive officer until January 2020 when he sold his full stake in the business.
+Lansky was a founder and the Chief Executive Officer (CEO) of Vixen Media Group, one of the largest companies in the adult entertainment business, from its establishment in 2014 until January 2020 when he sold his full stake in the business.
 In 2022, Lansky released the sculpture "Algorithmic Beauty".

 Biography

-Lansky was born on December 12, 1982 in Paris, France.
-He was raised Jewish.
+Lansky was born on December 12, 1982, in Paris, France.
+He has Algerian-Jewish heritage.
 Lansky attended marketing school in Paris and worked for various TV networks.
 After dropping out of school, he briefly worked in television production in Paris and interned with a production company that produced reality TV shows.
 Shortly after he moved to Los Angeles to pursue a career.

 Business ventures

 In 2005, Lansky moved from Paris to Los Angeles and started working in adult entertainment industry.
 In 2006, Lansky was given a directorial contract.
 Lansky went on to direct many titles for New Sensations/Digital Sin until 2007.
 Lansky opened his production company and began directing and producing for the web-based adult network Reality Kings.
 Lansky stopped working for Reality Kings in 2014 to concentrate on creating his own company.

 In 2014, Lansky founded Vixen Media Group and established its suite of award-winning studios: Vixen, Blacked, and Tushy.
 In 2018, Lansky transitioned into running his company and producing rather than directing.

 Rolling Stone profiled Lansky and his "adult entertainment empire," and Ad Age called him "a master of SFW marketing."
 Kanye West revealed on Jimmy Kimmel Live! that his favorite porn website was Lansky's Blacked.
 Lansky offered West the opportunity to direct an adult film, and the pair were photographed together backstage at the 2018 Pornhub Awards.
-Several hip hop artists have showed association with Lansky and his brands including Post Malone, Lil Pump and Trippie Redd.
+Several hip hop artists have shown association with Lansky and his brands including Post Malone, Lil Pump and Trippie Redd.

 He sold his stake in Vixen Media Group in January 2020 to pursue other business ventures.

 In 2022, Lansky began releasing artwork online.
 In an ode to the Venus de Milo, "Algorithmic Beauty" is a six-foot eight-inch marble sculpture of a nude woman "covered in plastic-surgery scars, cellulite ripples across her posterior" holding up a mobile phone.
 His works have been considered divisive with some critics recognizing the insight into modern culture and the dark side of technology, while others dismiss it as superficial, crass and failing to make any substantial contribution to the discourse.